carpentries-incubator/reproducible-publications-quarto/episodes/03-rmarkdown-file.md

 ### 3. Code Chunks:
 R code chunks appear highlighted in gray throughout the rmd document.
 They are surrounded by three tick marks on either side (\`\`\`) with the starting three tick marks followed by curly brackets `{}`with some other code inside.
 The tick marks indicate the start of a code section and the bits found between the curly brackets `{}`indicate how R should read and display the code (more on this in the Knitr syntax episodes).
 These are the sections you add R code such as summary statistics, analysis, tables and plots.
 If you’ve already written an R script you can copy and paste your code between the few lines of required formatting to embed & run whichever piece you want at that particular spot in the document.

-Bonus: You can use code from a number of different languages:
+> ## Tip: Bonus!
+You code with many different languages in RStudio:
-R
+> - R
-Python
+> - Python
-Bash
+> - Bash
-SQL
+> - SQL
-We’ll see more later, but a complete list of compatible languages can be found at: https://rmarkdown.rstudio.com/lesson-5.html
+> A complete list of compatible languages can be found at: https://rmarkdown.rstudio.com/lesson-5.html
+{: .callout}

 ![rmd template code](../fig/03-rmd-template-code.png)